AaronLin20010601/Unity2DRPG/README.md

 Map destructible items :
 There are bushes,barrels and crates on the map,when they get destroyed,they will have chance to drop coins,heart or stamina

+Map :
+There are 25 different areas,and each area have 1 to 3 portals connect to other areas

 Drops :
 When map destructible items get destroyed or monsters get killed,there is a change for them to drop the following stuff
 coins -> gain the amount of player coin